luskaner/aoe2DELanServer/README.md

 You and all the clients connecting to your server are only authorized to use this software if:

-* Owning a legal license of Age of Empires 2 Definitive Edition.
+* Owning a **legal license** of Age of Empires 2 Definitive Edition.
 * Not using this software to cheat/hack and, in general, respect all the game terms of service.
 * Use this software for personal use.
 * Use this software in a LAN environment.

-Disclaimer: This software is not affiliated with Microsoft Corporation, Forgotten Empires LLC, or any other entity that is involved in the development of Age of Empires 2 Definitive Edition.
+Disclaimer: This software is not affiliated with Xbox Game Studios, Microsoft Corporation, Forgotten Empires LLC, World's Edge LLC, or any other entity that is involved in the development of Age of Empires 2 Definitive Edition.